AP Top 25 Takeaways: Is anybody good? Contenders flail

 Even in South Bend, there were glimpses of what quarterback Shea Patterson could do to improve Michigan's offense.
 Patterson is a playmaker and the offensive line is improving.
 The defense has never been a question.
 It is one of the best in the country, shutting down the Badgers even without star defensive Rashan Gary (shoulder).

-Michigan State, coming off an oh-so-very-Michigan State-type upset of Penn State , hosts Michigan next weekend and then Penn State comes to the Big House on Nov.
-3. The Ohio State game is in Columbus, but considering the Buckeyes' issues in every aspect of the game that does not involve quarterback Dwayne Haskins, it is not a stretch to call Michigan a very viable playoff contender.
+Michigan State, coming off an oh-so-very Michigan State-type upset of Penn State , comes to the Big House next weekend and then the Wolverines go to Penn State after a week off.
+The Ohio State game is also in the Big House and considering the Buckeyes' issues in every aspect of the game that does not involve quarterback Dwayne Haskins, it is not a stretch to call Michigan a very viable playoff contender.

-AROUND THE COUNTRY: At some point a bigger program, with lots of resources and a stocked trophy case, will lure Iowa State coach Matt Campbell out of Ames, but for now he is making the Cyclones giant-killer.
+AROUND THE COUNTRY: At some point a bigger program, with lots of resources and a stocked trophy case, is going to lure Iowa State coach Matt Campbell out of Ames, but for now he is making the Cyclones giant-killer.
 Iowa State handed West Virginia its first loss to make it three victories against top-10 teams in the two seasons for the Cyclones ...
 While Smart gets criticized for not pulling his quarterback, Miami's Mark Richt is getting questioned for yanking N'Kosi Perry early in a loss at Virginia . ...
-No. 21 Auburn lost to Tennessee , but considering the way the Tigers have been playing lately that might not even be an upset. ...
-It is hard for Rutgers to hit a new low, but a 34-7 loss to Maryland in which the quarterbacks threw five interceptions and completed two passes qualifies. ...
+It is hard for Rutgers to hit a new low, but a 34-7 loss to Maryland in which the quarterbacks threw five interceptions and completed two passes qualifies.
+The Scarlet Knights are 1-6 and the difficult part of the schedule has yet to come.
+In November, Rutgers plays Wisconsin, Michigan, Penn State and Michigan State. ...
 UCLA got Chip Kelly his first victory with the Bruins in resounding fashion against Cal, but Nebraska is now 0-6 after a gut-wrenching loss to Northwestern .
 The other winless FBS teams: UTEP and San Jose State.

 Follow Ralph D. Russo at www.Twitter.com/ralphDrussoAP and listen at https://www.podcastone.com/AP-Top-25-College-Football-Podcast